- J.D., Harvard Law School, 1986. First Place, Ames Moot Court Competition.

 - The U.S. Court of Appeals for the Fifth Circuit

-- The U.S. District Courts for the Northern, Southern and Eastern Districts of Texas
+- The U.S. District Courts for the Northern, Southern, Eastern and Western Districts of Texas

 - The U.S. District Court for the District of Utah